-The easiest Irish Soda Bread recipe ever – no sieving, no kneading, no proofing!
+My Easy Peasy Irish Soda Bread recipe is quite literally the easiest Irish Soda Bread recipe you’ve ever seen!
+There is no sieving, no kneading, no proofing!

 Except that is for proper soda bread.

-You can buy Irish Soda Bread in shops and supermarkets here, but it’s usually dry and tasteless, having been made days ago.
+You can buy Irish Soda Bread in shops and supermarkets here, but it’s usually dry and tasteless.